RoboPARA: Dual-Arm Robot Planning with Parallel Allocation and Recomposition Across Tasks: Experiments

 \subsection{Baselines}

 Seven representative LLM-based agents are adopted as baseline algorithms.
-For those not originally designed for dual-arm robotic task planning, we adapt their prompts to incorporate our task settings and constraints while preserving their core methodologies for full compatibility.
-A detailed prompt comparison between {\ours} and prior works can be found in Appendix Table~\ref{cmp_prompt_table_appendix}.
+We integrated the task settings and constraints into the prompts of all baseline methods with minimal necessary modifications, while retaining their core methodologies, to evaluate the robot's long-horizon planning capability.
+A detailed prompt comparison between RoboPARA and prior works can be found in Appendix Table~\ref{cmp_prompt_table_appendix}.

-\textbf{LLM}$^3$~\cite{LLM3} uses LLM to jointly generate and iteratively refine symbolic actions and motion parameters based on failure feedback.
-We provide it with our environment states and fit our tasks and scenes to its background settings. \textbf{ChatGPT-Prompts}~\cite{ChatGPT_Prompts} iteratively translate human instructions into structured robot actions using ChatGPT.
-We provide the prompt with our execution constraints and overall settings. \textbf{VOYAGER}~\cite{Voyager} is a GPT-4-powered lifelong agent in Minecraft that explores reusable skills through iterative self-refinement.
-We re-implement VOYAGER to do task decomposition under our experimental scenes. \textbf{Embodied TaPA}~\cite{Embodied_Task_Planning_with_Large_Language_Models} uses multi-view perception and GPT-3.5 to generate grounded action plans in physical scenes.
-We adapt it with GPT-4o and DeepSeek~V3 for task decomposition. \textbf{LLM-Planner}~\cite{LLM-Planner} generates subgoals with GPT-3 and replans upon failures.
-We re-implement it using GPT-4o and DeepSeek~V3 for our scenarios. \textbf{FLTRNN}~\cite{FLTRNN} uses RNN framework to enhance long-horizon planning through subgoal decomposition, rule tracing, and external memory.
-We simply replace the environment state and tasks. \textbf{RoCo}~\cite{RoCo} lets agents communicate via dialogue to decompose tasks, allocate goals, and iteratively refine plans through replanning.
+LLM$^3$~\citep{LLM3} uses LLM to jointly generate and iteratively refine symbolic actions and motion parameters based on failure feedback.
+We provide it with our environment states and fit our tasks and scenes to its background settings.
+ChatGPT-Prompts~\citep{ChatGPT_Prompts} iteratively translate human instructions into structured robot actions using ChatGPT.
+We provide the prompt with our execution constraints and overall settings.
+VOYAGER~\citep{Voyager} is a GPT-4-powered lifelong agent in Minecraft that explores reusable skills through iterative self-refinement.
+We re-implement VOYAGER to do task decomposition under our experimental scenes.
+Embodied TaPA~\citep{Embodied_Task_Planning_with_Large_Language_Models} uses multi-view perception and GPT-3.5 to generate grounded action plans in physical scenes.
+We adapt it with GPT-4o and DeepSeek~V3 for task decomposition.
+LLM-Planner~\citep{LLM-Planner} generates subgoals with GPT-3 and replans upon failures.
+We re-implement it using GPT-4o and DeepSeek~V3 for our scenarios.
+FLTRNN~\citep{FLTRNN} uses RNN framework to enhance long-horizon planning through subgoal decomposition, rule tracing, and external memory.
+We simply replace the environment state and tasks.
+RoCo~\citep{RoCo} lets agents communicate via dialogue to decompose tasks, allocate goals, and iteratively refine plans through replanning.
 We map the two agents, \textit{Chad} and \textit{Dave}, to our two robotic arms.